 Our construction of $D_\mathrm{no}$ chooses $\alpha=2^k$ where $k$ is distributed uniformly over its relevant range, to ensure that a rectangle algorithm (with a fixed $\beta$) ``misses'' $\alpha$ with high probability.
 Intuitively, the idea is that a non-adaptive algorithm must accommodate a large portion of the possible values of $\alpha$, which would lead to an additional $\log \eps^{-1}$ factor.
 Then, we show that given an input drawn from $D_\mathrm{no}$, if the algorithm did not distinguish two non-zero elements, then the distribution of runs looks exactly the same as the distribution of runs of the same algorithm given an input drawn from $D_{\mathrm{yes}}$, which is supported over $0$ and a single $a$.

 To show that the above distributions defeat any non-adaptive algorithm (not just rectangle algorithms), we analyze every index $1\leq j\leq n$ according to the number of samples which are queried in that index.
-If few samples are queried, then this index has a high probability of not hitting two non-zero samples, rendering it useless (we gain an important edge by noting that actually querying $j$ from at least two non-zero samples is required for it being useful).
-If many samples are queried then this index might hit many samples, but only few indices can host many queries, which gives us a high probability of all of them together not containing a non-zero index among them.
+If few samples are queried, then this index has a high probability of not hitting two non-zero samples, rendering it useless (we gain an important advantage by noting that actually querying $j$ from at least two non-zero samples is required for it to be useful).
+If many samples are queried then this index may hit many samples, but only few indices can host many queries, which gives us a high probability of all of them together not containing a non-zero index among them.

-To extend this result, for every $t \ge 2$, we define a distribution $D^{t}_\mathrm{no}$ over inputs that are supported by $t+1$ elements (one of them is the zero vector), and also $\eps$-far from being supported by $m$ elements (for every $m \le t/2 + 1$).
+To extend this result to $m\ge 2$, for every $t \ge 2$ we define a distribution $D^{t}_\mathrm{no}$ over inputs that are supported by $t+1$ elements (one of them being the zero vector), and also $\eps$-far from being supported by $m$ elements (for every $m \le t/2 + 1$).
 As before, we define $D_\mathrm{yes}$ as a distribution over inputs supported by $2$ elements, which is identical to $D^1_\mathrm{no}$ (including the all-zero elements), and then we proceed with the same argument as before.